material-motion/material-motion/specifications/interactions/transitions/platform/ios/life_of_a_transition_controller.md

 ### Step 1: A transition controller is created

-Generally speaking, every "page" in an application should have its own transition controller.
-A transition controller is responsible for handling how a page is presented and dismissed.
+Every view controller has its own transition controller.
+A transition controller is responsible for handling how a view controller is presented and dismissed.

-For example, assume our platform has some concept of a "page":
+For example:

 ```
-page.transitionController.directorClass = SlideInTransitionDirector
+viewController.mdm_transitionController.directorClass = typeof(SlideInTransitionDirector)
 ```

 In the above example we've declared that this page should slide in when it is presented and slide out when it is dismissed.